-NUR 405.
+NUR 403.
+COMMUNITY HEALTH NURSING.
+Nursing of individuals, families, and groups with all levels of prevention emphasizing issues affecting community health.
+Learning opportunities are in selected community settings.
+Prerequisites: NUR 405.
 PEDIATRIC NURSING.
 Focus on the nursing care of the family during childrearing.
 Content will include care of the well child and adolescent; care of the neonate with congenital abnormalities; and growth and development from birth through adolescence.
 Exploration of the family today and the stress experienced during childrearing are included as a major focus.
 The role of the professional nurse in the area of pediatric nursing will be emphasized.
 Campus laboratories and clinical will focus on skills specific to pediatric care and on the care of the family and child at all stages of development during periods of health and illness.
-Prerequisites: All 300 level nursing courses; Corequisites: NUR 401, 403.
-Lecture 2.5 hours, lab 4.5 hours.4
+Prerequisites: All 300-level nursing courses.
+Corequisites: NUR 401, 403.
+Lecture 2.5 hours, Lab 4.5 hours.
+4

 NUR 406.
 NURSING PRECEPTORSHIP.
 A synthesis course in professional nursing practice under the supervision of an approved registered nurse preceptor.
 The student applies fundamental nursing skills in interdependent practice settings.
 This course serves as a transition from student to professional nurse.
-Prerequisites: NUR 401, 403, 405, Corequisites: NUR 402, 404.
-Lecture 1 hour, lab 12 hours, total 180 hours (Taught in 7 week block).
+Prerequisites: NUR 401, 403, 405.
+Corequisites: NUR 402, 408.
+Lecture 1 hour, Lab 12 hours, total 180 hours (Taught in 7-week block).
 5

 NUR 407.
 DIRECTED STUDY.
-Opportunities for the RN-BSN student to develop a nursing project related to a topic of interest that will expand knowledge, integrate prior learning and refine skills consistent with professional nursing practice.
-Prerequisites: NUR 309, 403 and 492.
+Opportunities for the RN-BSN student to develop a nursing project related to a topic of interest that will expand knowledge, integrate prior learning, and refine skills consistent with professional nursing practice.
+Prerequisites: All RN-BSN 300-level courses and NUR 403.
 Independent study.
-Corequisites: NUR 402, 404.
+Corequisites: NUR 402, 409.
 5